-Today, your global customers have endless options when it comes to shopping online.
+You’ll probably want to consider usingecommerce translation services to give your domestic and international customers the same type of personal shopping experience.
+To be successful in a market, you need to provide the best localized shopping experience.Today, your global customers have endless options when it comes to shopping online.
 If your site doesn’t cater to their local shopping habits and isn’t available in theirlanguage, chances are they’ll go elsewhere to make their purchase.

-With this growth potential, it’s important for you to consider offering a multilingual version of your eCommerce site to better reach the new markets you’re targeting.
+With this growth potential, it’s important for you to consider offering a multilingual version of your ecommerce site to better reach the new markets you’re targeting.
 It should be easy for customers to understand product descriptions, pricing, reviews, and testimonials.

 Not sure if you’re ready for international, online retail?
 Several factors could trigger an expansion, including:

 Receiving international visitors but not purchases

 Launching a brick-and-mortar store in a new country

 Outgrowing your domestic market

-If these or similar situations apply to your business, the following are some eCommerce localization best practices to consider before you launch.
+If these or similar situations apply to your business, the following are some ecommerce localization best practices to consider before you launch.

-Choose the right eCommerce platform
+1. Choose the right ecommerce platform

-First, if you’re already using an eCommerce platform, see if it fits your localization requirements.
+First, if you’re already using an ecommerce platform, see if it fits your localization requirements.

 It should fit your needs and integrate well with yourCMS (Content Management System) and other platforms, such as your ERP (Enterprise Resource Planning), POS (Point of Sale), PIM (Product Information Management) and supplier databases.

 Finally, a major part of your evaluation should be security.
 Your platform must be compliant with the global Payment Card Industry Data Security Standard (PCI), so be sure to ask your provider about their policies.

 Here, the first translation pass is provided by a trained machine translation engine with a post-editing step provided by an experienced translator to ensure accuracy.
 This option is typically more cost effective with faster turnaround times.

 As part of aglobal SEM campaign, it’s worth taking the time to find keywords in your target countries (don’t just translate what works for you already), and use the search engines local customers prefer.

 One example is the European Union’sGDPR, which is a set of guidelines that allows citizens to have greater control over their personal data.
 Failure to comply with GDPR can result in a hefty fine.
-It’s wise to get help from in-country legal experts to ensure your content and processes are compliant.
+It’s wise to get help from in-country legal experts to ensure your content and processes are GDPR-compliant.

-Pay attention to pricing and payment options
+5. Pay attention to price formatting and payment options

 Numbers that are not rounded look like they’ve been subjected to exchange rates.
 Also be sure you’re pricing competitively with the market and not just converting prices based on currency exchanges.

 You should also localize currency so customers know you serve their region and select a payment processor that is trusted in your new market.
 Give users the choice to view prices in a format they’re used to, from euros to yen to pounds and beyond.

-Optimize the customer experience
+6. Optimize the customer experience

-Cultural differences will play a large part in how your multilingual eCommerce site is accepted in your new market—and it goes beyond translation.
+Cultural differences will play a large part in how your multilingual ecommerce site is accepted in your new market—and it goes beyond translation.

 A trusted translation partner with experience in your target market can help ensure that your customers feel taken care of.
-Some translation vendors can integrate directly with customer support platforms to reduce errors and speed up the availability of multilingual help and support content.
+Ideally, your translation provider will offer atranslation connector that integrates directly with customer support platforms to reduce errors and speed up the availability of multilingual help and support content.

-Customer reviews & feedback
+8. Translate customer reviews & feedback

 Customer support doesn’t stop at the transaction.
-Remember that eCommerce shoppers rely heavily on reviews from other customers to help them make purchasing decisions.
+Remember that ecommerce shoppers rely heavily on reviews from other customers to help them make purchasing decisions.

-While it may seem overwhelming to launch and manage a multilingual, online Commerce store, it doesn’t have to be.
-Acclaro’s eCommerce localization services can help you sell into local regions with confidence.
+While it may seem overwhelming to launch and manage a multilingual, online commerce store, it doesn’t have to be.
+Acclaro’s ecommerce localization services can help you sell into local regions with confidence.